cgpotts/annualreview-complearning/README.md

 gram.gen('minus two plus three')
 ```

-And intepretation:
+And interpretation:

 ```python
 for lf in gram.gen('minus two plus three'):
     print gram.sem(lf)
 ```

-Check out the crazy thing that the crude grammar does with the simple
+Check out the crazy things that the crude grammar does with the simple
 example (it creates 486 logical forms):

 ```python